EGFR Rare Mutation Detection

 To go further on a method to calculate the LOB of a given digital PCR experiment, do not hesitate to have a look at the memo LOB calculation Method.

 - The Limit of Detection \(LOD\) with a confidence level \((1 – \beta)\) is defined as the minimum concentration for which detecting the target sequence in a well is possible with a probability of \(1 – \beta\).

 In other words, this is the minimum concentration that can be said to be non-zero and statistically higher than the limit of blank \(LOB\) with a \(1 – \beta\) probability (typically 95% for \(\beta = 5\%\) of false negatives).

-Knowing the LOB, if you need a method to calculate the LOD of a given digital PCR experiment, do not hesitate to have a look on the memo provided [memo:LODcalculationMethod].
+Knowing the LOB, if you need a method to calculate the LOD of a given digital PCR experiment, do not hesitate to have a look at the memo provided LOD calculation Method.